Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 Electrics & Solar

 What do you need battery power for… and what’s a leisure battery anyway?
 How do solar panels work?
 Do I need an inverter?
-When do you need EHU?
-What even is EHU?
+Can I use an electric kettle or a hairdryer?
+When do you need mains hook-up and what even is that?

-Top tip – always fully uncoil your electrical hook up lead.
-Leaving them coiled can lead to overheating a potentially cause a fire.
+TOP TIP: Always fully uncoil your EHU (electric hook up) cable when you plug in.
+Leaving them coiled can lead to overheating and potentially cause a fire.

 Motorhome Gas

-An essential fuel for many – gas can heat your water, provide wet or blown air heating, cool your fridge and provide fuel for your cooker or oven.
+Gas is an incredibly versatile fuel and can be used to heat your hot water system, fuel your motorhome heating system, cool your fridge and provide fuel for your cooker or oven.

-There are a number of different ways of supplying gas to your van – from traditional bottles to refillable systems like Gaslow.
+There are a number of different ways of supplying gas to your van including traditional bottles, an underlung LPG tank, removable gas bottles which can be filled at the pump and refillable systems like Gaslow.

 Motorhome Internet & TV

-Some people want to head off and leave all their devices behind, but we love to be able to research, post on social media and watch TV 🙂 Staying connected is pretty easy when you know how, you can find lots of tips in these articles.
+Some people want to head off and leave all their devices behind, but we love to be able to research, post on social media, run this motorhome and road trip blog and watch TV.

-There is lots you can do to keep your motorhome ticking over and in good running order.
+There is lots of things you can do to keep your motorhome ticking over and in good running order.

 Preventing Condensation